-- (b) convene and consult with a policy advisory panel that will consist of members with expertise in: toxicology, environmental law, pollution prevention, environmental health, public health, risk analysis, maternal and child health care, occupational health, industrial hygiene, and public policy; - (c) identify an agency or agencies to create a streamlined electronic reporting system (or expand an existing) and develop guidance for businesses consistent with Item (3) below; - (d) develop streamlined reporting forms and guidance for businesses to help ensure compliance with existing and expanded reporting requirements via a single/unified reporting system - (e) track and notify the relevant State agencies of any "action" taken by EPA to regulate chemicals under the TSCA/Lautenberg Amendments that could affect any State regulatory decision; - (f) review chemical inventories on an annual basis and identify chemicals of high concern; and - (g) identify actions or strategies to reduce health risks from exposure to chemicals of high concern and risks of harm to the natural environment, including the development of regulatory standards, sampling of private drinking water supplies, and other necessary actions to protect Vermonters. - (h) The creation and duties of the interagency committee shall not limit the independent authority of the Agency of Agriculture, Agency of Natural Resources, Department of Health, Department of Labor, and the Department of Public Safety to regulate chemicals. - (2) Require that users, manufacturers, importers, and distributors report inventories of all chemicals to the State on an annual basis. - (3) Direct the interagency committee to identify a lead agency or agencies to create a streamlined electronic reporting system (or improve/expand existing database) and regulatory guidance for businesses.
-Specifically, the reporting system will: - (a) assist businesses with compliance with existing and expanded reporting requirements identified in Item 2 above; and - (b) provide information and guidance about regulatory requirements for specific chemicals (similar to CHEMLIST).
+- (b) convene and consult with a policy advisory panel that will consist of members with expertise in: toxicology, environmental law, pollution prevention, environmental health, public health, risk analysis, maternal and child health care, occupational health, industrial hygiene, and public policy; - (c) propose statutory and regulatory revisions required pursuant to Item (2) below; - (cd) identify an agency or agencies to create a streamlined electronic reporting system (or expand an existing) and develop guidance for businesses consistent with Item (3) below; - (de) develop streamlined reporting forms and guidance for businesses to help ensure compliance with existing and expanded reporting requirements via a single/unified reporting system - (e) track and notify the relevant State agencies of any "action" taken by EPA to regulate chemicals under the TSCA/Lautenberg Amendments that could affect any State regulatory decision; - (f) review chemical inventories on an annual basis and identify chemicals of high concern; and - (g) identify actions or strategies to reduce health risks from exposure to chemicals of high concern and risks of harm to the natural environment, including the development of regulatory standards, sampling of private drinking water supplies, and other necessary actions to protect Vermonters. - (h) The creation and duties of the interagency committee shall not limit the independent authority of the Agency of Agriculture, Agency of Natural Resources, Department of Health, Department of Labor, and the Department of Public Safety to regulate chemicals. - (2) Require that Direct the interagency committee to propose statutory and regulatory revisions necessary to ensure that users, manufacturers, importers, and distributors report inventories of all chemicals to the State on an annual basis.
+Specifically, the new advisory committee will: - (a) make recommendations on how existing recordkeeping and reporting requirements for manufacturers, importers, distributors, and users of chemicals under Tier II, VOSHA Hazard Communication Standards, Act 188, and any other existing statutory and regulatory requirements, should be expanded to create and report inventories of all chemicals, including those in consumer packaging, to the State on an annual basis; - (b) set appropriate thresholds for recordkeeping and reporting requirements; and - (c) develop streamlined reporting forms and guidance for businesses to help ensure compliance with existing and expanded reporting requirements via a single/unified reporting system.
+The interagency committee shall report on its findings on or before January 15, 2018. - -(3) Direct the interagency committee to identify a lead agency or agencies to create a streamlined electronic reporting system (or improve/expand existing database) and regulatory guidance for businesses.
+Specifically, the reporting system will:

-The interagency committee shall report on its progress to create the electronic reporting system on or before January 15, 2018.
+- (a) assist businesses with compliance with existing and expanded reporting requirements identified in Item 2 above; and - (b) provide information and guidance about regulatory requirements for specific chemicals (similar to CHEMLIST).

-(4) Direct the Agency of Natural Resources to create a new Natural Resources Atlas data layer(s) with information on the use, manufacture, import, and distribution of chemicals in the State.
-Specifically, the new data layer(s) should provide information in a format that the public can easily access and is easy to understand, and will include information:
+The interagency committee shall report on its progress to create the electronic reporting system findings on or before January 15, 2018.

-- (a) required pursuant to existing and expanded reporting requirements identified in Item (1) and Item (5) below regarding pesticide use; and - (b) required pursuant to Act 100, including individual progress reports and plan summaries for facilities subject to the planning requirements of Act 100.
+- (4) Direct the Agency of Natural Resources to create a new Natural Resources Atlas data layer(s) with information on the use, manufacture, import, and distribution of chemicals in the State.
+Specifically, the new data layer(s) should provide information in a format that the public can easily access and is easy to understand, and will include information: - (a) required pursuant to existing and expanded reporting requirements identified in Item (1) and Item (5) below regarding pesticide use; and - (b) required pursuant to Act 100, including individual progress reports and plan summaries for facilities subject to the planning requirements of Act 100.